-As you watch the sun rising over the horizon, take the time to consider what this represents.
+As you watch the sun rising over the horizon, take some time to consider what this represents.
 Think about the changes the earth will go through over the next couple months.
-Take the time to look around at the trees and other plant life and remember what it was like during the previous months.
+Look around at the trees and other plant life and remember what it was like during the previous months.

 Reflect on how your life and habits will change with the seasons.
 What new beginnings are in store for you?

 The idea behind the Yule log is that it is a piece of wood carried from one year's bonfire to start the fire for the next year so that the "same" fire is burning year after year.
 The fire is thought to represent the rebirth of the sun.